Peace Officers Research Association of California Partnership

 - Adult Focused for 50 Years: National University has been dedicated to providing accessible, achievable higher education to hard-working adults since 1971.

 - Flexible 4-Week Classes: Start sooner and finish faster with four-week classes, monthly start dates, and year-round enrollment.

 - 75+ Degree Programs: Choose from career-focused associate, bachelor’s, master’s, and doctoral programs designed to help you pursue your purpose and make an impact in your community.

-- Online and On Campus: Study options designed to fit into your busy schedule.
+- Online and On-site: Study options designed to fit into your busy schedule.

 - Regionally Accredited: WASC Senior College and University Commission (WSCUC) accreditation means your education meets high standards and is transferable.

 - The Fast Track Scholarship: National University is offering students who successfully complete three classes the opportunity to get every fourth class free. **

 - Veteran-Founded Nonprofit: National University is proud to be San Diego’s largest private nonprofit university.

 National University, a veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
 As San Diego’s largest private nonprofit university, NU offers over 75 online and on-site programs and flexible four-week classes designed to help students reach their goals while balancing busy lives.
 Since its founding, the NU community has grown to over 25,000 students and 180,000 alumni around the globe, many of whom serve in helping industries such as business, education, health care, cybersecurity, and law and criminal justice.